 Credit risk is the risk to current or projected financial condition and resilience arising from an obligor's failure to meet the terms of any contract with the Company or otherwise perform as agreed.
-We recognize that we are exposed to cyclical changes in credit quality.
-Consequently, we try to ensure our credit portfolio is resilient to economic downturns.
+We try to ensure our credit portfolio is resilient to economic downturns.
 Our most important tool in this endeavor is sound underwriting.
 In unsecured consumer loan underwriting, we generally assume that loans will be subject to an environment in which losses are higher than those prevailing at the time of underwriting.
 In commercial underwriting, we generally require strong cash flow, collateral, covenants and guarantees.
 In addition to sound underwriting, we continually monitor our portfolio and take steps to collect or work out distressed loans.
-For further information on our loan underwriting standards, see "MD&A-Credit Risk Profile-Primary Loan Products" in our 2016 Form 10-K.
+For further information on our loan underwriting standards, see "MD&A-Credit Risk Profile-Primary Loan Products" in our 2018 Form 10-K.

-The Chief Risk Officer, in conjunction with the Consumer and Commercial Chief Credit Officers, is responsible for establishing credit risk policies and procedures, including underwriting and hold guidelines and credit approval authority, and monitoring credit exposure and performance of our lending-related transactions.
+The Chief Risk Officer, in conjunction with the Consumer and Commercial Chief Credit Officers, is responsible for establishing credit risk policies and procedures, including underwriting and hold guidelines and credit approval authority, and monitoring credit exposure and performance of our lending related transactions.
 These responsibilities are fulfilled by the Chief Consumer Credit Officer and the Chief Commercial Credit Officer who are responsible for evaluating the risk implications of credit strategy and for oversight of credit for both the existing portfolio and any new credit investments.
 The Chief Consumer Credit Officer and the Chief Commercial Officer have formal approval authority for various types and levels of credit decisions, including individual commercial loan transactions.
-Division Presidents within each segment are responsible for managing the credit risk within their division and maintaining processes to control credit risk and comply with credit policies and guidelines.
-In addition, the Chief Risk Officer, in conjunction with the Chief Counterparty Credit Risk Officer, establishes policies, delegates approval authority and monitors performance for non-loan credit exposure entered into with financial counterparties or through the purchase of credit sensitive securities in our investment portfolio.
+Division Presidents within each segment are responsible for managing the credit risk within their divisions and maintaining processes to control credit risk and comply with credit policies and guidelines.
+In addition, the Chief Risk Officer establishes policies, delegates approval authority and monitors performance for non-loan credit exposure entered into with financial counterparties or through the purchase of credit sensitive securities in our investment portfolio.

 Our credit policies establish standards in five areas: customer selection, underwriting, monitoring, remediation and portfolio management.
 The standards in each area provide a framework comprising specific objectives and control processes.
 These standards are supported by detailed policies and procedures for each component of the credit process.
 Starting with customer selection, our goal is to generally provide credit on terms that generate above hurdle returns.
 We use a number of quantitative and qualitative factors to manage credit risk, including setting credit risk limits and guidelines for each of our lines of business.
-We monitor performance and forecasts relative to these guidelines and report results and any required mitigating actions to appropriate senior management committees and our Board of Directors.
+We monitor performance relative to these guidelines and report results and any required mitigating actions to appropriate senior management committees and our Board of Directors.